psychemedia/middle-english-romances/gawain_ragnell_sovereignty-full.md

 © Now I have eas'd my Boſom of the Pain,

-Till the next longing Fit returns again '
+Till the next longing Fit returns again'

 Thus thro'a Woman was the Secret known;